 When Andy Scurry relocated from Melbourne to Newcastle years ago, he saw the potential in Carrington, an undiscovered suburb full of young families crying out for a local urban cafe.

-Since opening four years ago, Ground Up has established itself as a local favourite for great quality coffee (using beans from Suspension in Beaumont Street) and for its fresh seasonal breakfast which features a couple of my favourites: smoked salmon crepes with creme fraiche, dill and capers, or the breakfast bruschetta, and for lunch they have a great selection larger meals like the popular spinach and ricotta pie or the buttermilk fried chicken burger with spicy slaw and french fries.
+Since opening in 2012, Ground Up has established itself as a local favourite for great quality coffee (using beans from Suspension in Beaumont Street) and for its fresh seasonal breakfast which features a couple of my favourites: smoked salmon crepes with creme fraiche, dill and capers, or the breakfast bruschetta, and for lunch they have a great selection larger meals like the popular spinach and ricotta pie or the buttermilk fried chicken burger with spicy slaw and french fries.